ea-ae/demo-server/README.md

 ## About

-Created as a self-learning & school project in 2020.
+Created as a learn-by-doing (first proper experience with C++) and school project in 2020.